 Why Cut Grass Without a Lawn Mower?

 Since most people use a lawn mower to keep their grass neat and tidy, it may seem unusual why anyone would choose to cut grass without one.
-However, there are many possible reasons, some of which may include the following:
+However, there are many possible reasons for this, some of which may include the following:

-- The mower is out of order: Maybe your lawnmower broke down, won’t start, or is currently being repaired, and you need an alternative way to cut the grass.
+2. The mower is out of order: Maybe your lawnmower broke down, won’t start, or is currently being repaired, and you need an alternative way to cut your grass in the meantime.

-- The area to cut is minimal: Maybe you only have a few small spots of grass or weeds to trim, perhaps in a neglected corner of the yard that doesn’t need to look perfect.
-In this case, a lawn mower may not be required, and you’re looking for an alternative.
+3. The area to cut is minimal: Maybe you only have a few small spots of grass or weeds to trim, perhaps in a neglected corner of the yard that doesn’t need to look perfect.
+In this case, using a big, heavy power mower would be overkill, so you’re looking for an alternative.

-- Lack of storage space: Perhaps you have a small yard and don’t have the space or anywhere to store a mower and gas cans.
+4. Lack of storage space: Perhaps you have a very small yard or don’t have the space or anywhere to store a mower and gas cans.

-- Uneven ground or lots of obstacles: Maybe the grass is on a steep or rough area that is unsuitable for a lawn mower.
-Or perhaps there are obstacles or small trees or plants to cut around, and you don’t want to risk damaging them with a mower.
+6. Uneven ground or lots of obstacles: Maybe the grass is on a steep or rough area that is unsuitable for a lawn mower.
+Or perhaps there are many obstacles, small trees, or plants to trim around, and you don’t want to risk damaging them with a mower.

 How to Cut Grass Without a Mower (Best Options for Larger Areas)